 To purchase tickets (subject to availability), collect tickets or for lost ticket inquiries please go to the Box Office, which is located in front of Pat Rafter Arena, shown on the map.
 Patrons collecting tickets, making inquiries, or purchasing tickets from the Box Office should plan their arrival in anticipation of queues.

 Please note: it is recommended if you have selected venue/Box Office collection that you collect your tickets prior to arriving at the venue from a Ticketek agency to take full advantage of the free public transport to and from the event and to avoid queues at the venue/Box Office.

-If you wish to upgrade your ground pass to a Pat Rafter Arena reserved seat you can do so at either the external Box Office or at the upgrade Box Office, which is located in the information booth inside the venue.
+If you wish to upgrade your ground pass to a Pat Rafter Arena reserved seat you can do so at either the external Box Office or at the upgrade Box Office, which is located next to the information booth inside the venue.
 Upgrade prices will be charged as the difference between a ground pass ticket and a Pat Rafter Arena ticket and are subject to availability.
 Please note that complimentary tickets cannot be upgraded.

 All valid ticket holders will be able to access the event via the turnstiles at the top of the central staircase at the main entry foyer.